Jung-Min Lee, M.D.

 Project 1a.
 Clinical and translational investigation of ATR/CHK1 pathway blockade in HGSOC.

-Dr. Lee demonstrated the early clinical activity of CHK1 inhibitor (CHK1i) in heavily pretreated HGSOC which is currently being tested in a multi-center clinical trial.
+Dr. Lee demonstrated the early clinical activity of CHK1 inhibitor (CHK1i) in heavily pretreated HGSOC patients.
+Her work led to the development of registration intent multi-center phase II trial of CHKli ACR-368 for women with platinum-resistant ovarian cancer (GOG-3082).
 Dr. Lee also has begun to investigate the ATR/CHK1 pathway inhibition in PARP inhibitor (PARPi)-resistant HGSOC and designed new clinical trials of ATR/CHK1 pathway blockade-based combinations for PARPi-resistant HGSOC.
 These studies incorporate the collection of patient tissue and blood samples to understand the biology and resistance to the drugs, and to develop the next generation of clinical trials.

 Project 1b.
 Characterization of resistance to DNA repair inhibitors.